 Beginning over 90 years ago, the Green Revolution allowed for greater crop yields due to the introduction of synthetic fertilizers all over the world.
 It’s only recently, however, that researchers and concerned citizens have begun to discover the unfortunate effects that using such chemicals on soil can have on plants and animals alike—humans included.

-So, because we care so much for the environment, we wrote this short article about some reasons why we think more and more property managers and owners making the switch from synthetic fertilizers to organic ones.
+Because we care so much for the environment, we wrote this short article about why we think more property managers and owners are switching from synthetic to organic fertilizers.

 1. Environmental Impact

 We’ve written a couple of articles that describe the impact that chemical fertilizers have on the earth in depth, but it bears repeating here.
 In short, synthetic fertilizers can harm the environment because their nitrogen and phosphorous levels are often higher.
 Phosphorous runoff from farms and landscapes that use fertilizer has contributed to the algae bloom in Lake Erie, which has been disastrous to aquatic life in the region.

 Some sources state that synthetic fertilizers kill beneficial bacteria in soil.
 Unfortunately, while this isn’t necessarily the case, the truth isn’t much better.

 Instead, bacteria and microbes in the soil are stimulated by the chemicals in synthetic fertilizer, which leads them to consume more organic matter than plants can put back into the soil.

 This results in soil that’s ultimately stripped of key nutrients that plants need, which is troubling because fertile soil is probably our planet’s most under-appreciated natural resources.

 History is riddled with tales of entire civilizations that have collapsed in the past due to soil exhaustion, and it’s time that society started looking for better ways to improve plant growth and yields.